aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-spreadsheet-to-pdf/_index.md

 The **ConvertSpreadsheetToPdf** endpoint reads a spreadsheet file uploaded from a local drive, processes it on the Aspose.Cells Cloud server, and returns the resulting PDF document as a binary stream.
 This cloud‑native conversion eliminates the need to upload the source file to storage, reduces resource consumption, and simplifies workflows by delivering the PDF directly to the client.
 Supported formats depend on the underlying libraries; the API validates file existence, permissions, and conversion integrity, throwing appropriate HTTP errors for invalid input or processing failures.

-**Prerequisites** – To use this API you must have a valid JWT access token, ensure the source file is one of the supported spreadsheet formats (XLS, XLSX, CSV, etc.), and respect the maximum file size of 100 MB.
-The token is obtained via the Aspose.Cells Cloud authentication flow described in the linked guide.

 ## **Convert Spreadsheet To Pdf API**

 ### Web API